IBM-Bluemix-Docs/ContinuousDelivery/cd_configure_cra.md

 ## Configuring Code Risk Analyzer to ignore files
 {: #cra_ignore_files}

-Code Risk Analyzer Discovery and CIS tasks search for the file path `.cra/.fileignore` in the repo that is cloned and scanned.
+The Code Risk Analyzer Discovery and CIS tasks search for the file path `.cra/.fileignore` in the repo that is cloned and scanned.
 The `.fileignore` file must follow the rules of [`.gitignore` files](https://git-scm.com/docs/gitignore){: external}.
 Similar to a `.gitignore` file, the `.fileignore` file can include comments, directories to ignore, files to ignore, and other [patterns](https://git-scm.com/docs/gitignore#_pattern_format){: external}.

 The following example `.fileignore` file shows how to exclude bash scripts, node_modules, and the Dockerfile.